hirakuni45/RX/README.md

 ## Overview

-This is a program by Renesas RX microcontroller and its compiler rx-elf-gcc, g ++.
+This is a program by Renesas RX microcontroller and its compiler rx-elf-gcc, g++.

 Currently, a dedicated writing program has been implemented that has been tested on Windows, OS-X, and Linux.
 Development is now possible in multiple environments.